-- Handling pets and other animals.

 - Use hand sanitizer of hand sanitizing wipes if liquid soap and warm running water are not available.
 The child shall wash their hands once liquid soap and running water are available as per 922 KAR 2:120

 - Cleaning or handling the garbage.

 - Clearing away dirty dishes and utensils.

 - Handling uncooked food, especially raw meat and poultry.

 - Playing outdoors.

 - Playing in sandboxes or with play dough.

 - Handling money.